-DCB Bank is a small private sector bank, found in 1930.
+DCB Bank is a small private sector bank; it was established in 1930.
 It has its headquarters in Mumbai.
-It focuses on serving individuals, as well as small and medium businesses.
+It focuses on serving individuals, as well as small and medium enterprises (SMEs).
 It has around 300 branches across its network of branches in India.
 DCB Bank offers the DCB PayLess Credit Card and the DCB Smart Credit facilities to its customers.

 Email: You can send your queries via email to firstname.lastname@example.org and await a response from the bank.

-NRI Helpline: NRI Customers of DCB can clarify their queries regarding Credit Card or any other banking service by sending an email to email@example.com
+NRI Helpline: NRI Customers of DCB can clarify their queries regarding credit cards or any other banking service by sending an email to email@example.com